Restarting My HR Career After a Break: How to Address a Two-Year Gap?

 Hi Sriya,

-Building a career in HR is beyond the Gaps which you have mentioned.
-There are many situations where a person is forced to take a gap in his professional career.
-Also the reason you have mentioned above about the break (Due to Marriage), It is purely valid and acceptable gap.
+Building a career in HR goes beyond the gaps you have mentioned.
+There are many situations where a person is forced to take a gap in their professional career.
+Additionally, the reason you mentioned above (Due to Marriage) is a valid and acceptable gap.

-You shall again start your career as a HR Executive and before that you need to prove that you are still in stream with the profile you had been handling and should be capable of proving that you have not left the concepts and practices that are to be required for a HR Executive.
+You can restart your career as an HR Executive, but before that, you need to demonstrate that you are still up-to-date with the profile you previously handled.
+You should be capable of proving that you have not forgotten the concepts and practices required for an HR Executive.

-Prepare yourself and brush up your old experiences and you will win the race
+Prepare yourself, refresh your old experiences, and you will succeed in the race.

 aditya_tarpara